sortstring/ss-scraping/README.md

 # University Rankings Scraper

-This project is a web scraper designed to fetch data about universities from the [Top Universities website](https://www.topuniversities.com).
+This project is a web scraper designed to fetch data about universities from three websites.
 It utilizes Selenium and Requests to retrieve data and extract specific details such as institution information, student body details, and faculty data.

 ## Features